Kolkata Businessman Arrested In Money Laundering Investigation

 Podder is also wanted by the police in a case of violence at Kankulia Road near Golpark of Kolkata and is currently on the run.

-The ED has issued summons to Podder but he has failed to join the investigation so far, according to the agency.
+The ED has issued a summons to Podder, but he has failed to join the investigation so far, according to the agency.

 Assembly election campaigning is underway in West Bengal, which will have two-phase polling on April 23 and April 29.